tjd1234/cmpt120fall2022/lectures/lecture28/lecture28notes.md

 ## Reading a Web Page

-Finally, we note that Python provides an easy way to read the contents of a web page as string.
+Finally, Python provides an easy way to read the contents of a web page as string.
 For example:

 ```python
 import urllib.request